Embedding Dimension Phenomena in Intersection Complete Codes: A Code Version of the Sunflower Theorem

 \begin{theorem}[Sunflower Theorem, \cite{sunflowers}] Let $d\ge 1$, let $\U = \{U_1,\ldots, U_{d+1}\}$ be a convex open sunflower in $\R^d$, and for each $i\in[d+1]$ choose a point $p_i\in U_i$.
 Then $\conv\{p_1,\ldots, p_{d+1}\}$ contains a point in the center of $\U$. \end{theorem}

 Note that the result above fails when we consider a sunflower with $d$ petals in $\R^d$.
-In particular, one may take an infinite rectangular cylinder about each coordinate axis to form a sunflower whose center is a hypercube at the origin.
-In this situation, choosing the $p_i$ with sufficiently large positive coordinates yields points in each petal whose convex hull does not touch the center of the sunflower.
+In particular, one may take an infinite rectangular prism about each coordinate axis to form a sunflower whose center is a hypercube at the origin.
+In this situation, choosing the $p_i$ to be sufficiently large positive multiples of the coordinate basis vectors yields points in each petal whose convex hull does not touch the center of the sunflower.

 The sunflower theorem may be restated purely in the language of convex codes.
 We do this below in order to simplify our discussion in the following section, and also to foreshadow our applications of Theorem \ref{thm:flexible} in Section \ref{subsec:SCoverD}.